Wreck Diving – Lust For Rust…

 PADI Open Water or equivalent: Malta offers wreck diving to all levels of divers, even first-level courses such as the Open Water certified to dive up to 18-m.

 PADI Advanced Open Water or equivalent.
-Wreck diving for divers certified to dive up to 30 meters.
+Wreck diving is for divers certified to dive up to 30 meters.
 This dive is for certified Advanced Divers, it involves a mid-water swim, please be wary of sea currents at this location.
-The wreck sits at a bottom of 36meters.
+The wreck sits at a bottom of 36 meters.
 One of the most famous wrecks is the prestigious Um El Faroud.
-The 120 meters Libyan Oil Tanker, was involved in an explosion, that took the lives of nine dockyard workmen.
-This ill-fated accident shock Malta and its people, several recounts the trembling walls & shaking windows as the explosion in the dockyard took place.
+The 120-meter Libyan Oil Tanker was involved in an explosion, that took the lives of nine dockyard workmen.
+This ill-fated accident shocked Malta and its people, several recounts the trembling walls & shaking windows as the explosion in the dockyard took place.
 In 1998 the vessel was made safe for divers and scuttled in Wied Iz-Zurrieq, also referred to as Blue Grotto.
-The shipwreck sits majestically on a sandy bottom at circa 36meters.
+The shipwreck sits majestically on a sandy bottom at circa 36 meters.
 A torrential storm broke the ship separating the bow from the stern.
 Those who have

 Wreck Diving Speciality certification.
 Can explore the guts of this shipwreck.
 The engine room, bridge and accommodation are at the stern of the vessel, the cargo section is divided into four centre tanks and four wing tanks on each side.
 The deck of the mighty Um el Faroud is home to various species of fish, amberjacks are ironically found looking for prey around the chimney of the tanker.